matrix-org/matrix-spec-proposals/proposals/1777-peeking-over-federation.md

 ## Problem

-Currently you can't peek over federation.
+Currently you can't peek over federation, as it was never designed or implemented due to time constraints when peeking was originally added to Matrix in 2016.

 As well as stopping users from previewing rooms before joining, the fact that servers can't participate in remote rooms without joining them first is